qasar/qasar.github.io/books.md

 <p>Booker T. Washington</p>

 <p>Shortly before Booker T. Washington was freed from slavery in his early teens, Abraham Lincoln wrote: "If slavery isn't wrong, nothing is wrong."
 Washington would spend most of his life not fighting for freedom but the long shadow of slavery.
 He recounts literally building Tuskeegee and puts forward a role model for self-reliance.
-After reading his own words, I'm not someone who cannot support the criticism Washington received later in his life, most notably from W.E.B.
+After reading his own words, I'm someone who cannot support the criticism Washington received later in his life, most notably from W.E.B.
 Dubois.
 Washington was pragmatic and through that lens spoke on the condition of America at the time.</p>
 </div>
 <hr>